-This basic potato-prep takes only a few potatoes, some water and salt, and you’ll have great potatoes for potato salad or mashing in no time.
+This basic potato prep takes only a few potatoes, water, and salt.
+You’ll have great potatoes for potato salad or mashing in no time!

 When your potatoes have been peeled, place them in a large pot on the stove and fill with water so that the potatoes are covered by about half an inch.
 Toss in just a little salt to be sure your water doesn’t boil over.
 After your water has boiled, turn the stove down to medium-high heat and let your potatoes simmer for 20 minutes.

 After 20 minutes or so, try testing your potatoes.
 Take a fork and try to mash it up or cut it in half.
 If your potato cuts in half, it is done.

 Watch the video below for more instructions about peeling and boiling potatoes and, of course, how to make German Potato Salad!

 This peeler peels better because of its sharp and flexible blade that swivels with whatever you are cutting so you get the job done faster and better.
 The top of the blade also works great for poking those pesky eyes out of potatoes.